 6. Capron: Nat Turner’s Slave Rebellion

 With a population of just over 160, Capron definitely qualifies as tiny, but it was once the site of huge history.
-In August 1831, Nat Turner, a slave from Southampton County, led a rebellion in which 55 to 65 people were killed, making it the bloodiest slave uprising in the South.
+In August 1831, Nat Turner, a slave from Southampton County, led a rebellion in which up to 65 people were killed, making it the bloodiest slave uprising in the south.
 The rebellion was put down within a few days at Belmont Plantation.

 7. Courtland: Nat Turner's Capture and Execution

 After the slave rebellion in Capron was supressed, Nat Turner escaped and survived in hiding for another two months before being captured, tried, and executed along with some of his cohorts in the small Southampton town of Courtland.